ringosham/ToggleSneak/README.md

 The OG ToggleSneak back in 1.7.10.
 Supports toggling sneaking, sprinting, and fly boosting.

+The controls are tinkered to be the exact same as the original.
+Meaning the mod can determine between toggling and holding the sneak/sprint button without any extra hassle.

 Originally coded by u/ScrobDobbins.
 Updated (and now mostly rewritten) by Ringosham for Minecraft 1.12.2

 ## Downloads